-Use a free GED practice test to learn quick.
+Use a free GED practice test to learn quickly.
 Don’t miss out!
-We have many practice tests for you so you can get your GED faster.
+We have many practice tests for you so you can get your GED faster, they will help you to get familiar with the content and technology that is applied in the GED exam.
 Choose one of the practice tests to start.

 - Math -10 questions